VictoriaMetrics/VictoriaMetrics.github.io/README.md

 * There is no need in Operating System tuning since VictoriaMetrics is optimized for default OS settings.
   The only option is increasing the limit on [the number of open files in the OS](https://medium.com/@muhammadtriwibowo/set-permanently-ulimit-n-open-files-in-ubuntu-4d61064429a), so Prometheus instances could establish more connections to VictoriaMetrics.
+* The recommended filesystem is `ext4`, the recommended persistent storage is [persistent HDD-based disk on GCP](https://cloud.google.com/compute/docs/disks/#pdspecs), since it is protected from hardware failures via internal replication and it can be [resized on the fly](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd).

 ### Monitoring